aetherinox/docker-base-ubuntu/README.md

 > If you push the manifest to your online registry, and notice that the image contains duplicate architecture images; you need to remove the manifest and re-create it using:
 >
 > ```shell
+> docker manifest rm ghcr.io/aetherinox/ubuntu:latest
+> docker manifest rm ghcr.io/aetherinox/ubuntu:nobel-amd64
+> docker manifest rm ghcr.io/aetherinox/ubuntu:nobel-arm64
-> docker manifest rm ghcr.io/aetherinox/ubuntu:nobel
+> docker manifest rm ghcr.io/aetherinox/ubuntu:nobel-development
 > ```

 <br />